Explore the latest in cancer research

-Howard University Sophomore Honors students who are U.S. Citizens or U.S. permanent residents are eligible to apply.
+Howard Honors Biology or Chemistry students who are U.S. citizens or permanent residents are eligible to apply.

-Cancer Scholars who satisfactorily complete the Directed Readings portion of the program will receive a $6000 subsistence allowance during the 10-week summer internship program to cover dormitory lodging, food and other living expenses.
-Scholars are responsible for covering their own travel expenses to and from Buffalo, NY.
+Scholars who satisfactorily complete the Directed Readings portion of the program will receive a $6,000 subsistence allowance during the 10-week summer research experience program to cover lodging, food and other living expenses.

 Funding support is provided by the National Cancer Institute of the National Institutes of Health under award number: R25CA181003.